ringcentral/engage-voice-embeddable/docs/README.md

-# Engage Voice Embeddable
+# RingCX Embeddable

-This is an out-of-the-box embeddable web application that help developers to integrate [RingCentral Engage Voice](https://www.ringcentral.com/engage/engage-voice.html) services to their web applications with few code.
+This is an out-of-the-box embeddable web application that help developers to integrate [RingCentral RingCX](https://www.ringcentral.com/ringcx.html) services to their web applications with few code.

 ## Table of Contents